dm-001/kdp-temp/kpd-temp.md

 - Importantly - The stabilisation of the party leadership throughout 1920s coincides with the degeneration of the comintern and the consolidation of stalinism.
 By the late 20s Thalmann and co represented a number of things - but obedience to and reliance on comintern was a big one.

+- Internal life of the KDP also degenerated through the late 20s - in comintern mold no internal debate etc.

 ### The comintern and the Third Period: